NaviBeat is live on the App Store. One $5.99 Universal Purchase covers all five Apple platforms. Get it on the App Store →

 Your music.
 Your server.
 Every screen you own.

-A beautifully native Navidrome and Subsonic player for Apple TV, Mac, iPhone, iPad, and Apple Watch.
-One purchase — $5.99 — covers every device, forever.
+NaviBeat is a native Navidrome and OpenSubsonic player for Apple TV, Mac, iPhone, iPad, and Apple Watch.
+Now live on the App Store across all five platforms at $5.99, one purchase covers every device, forever.

-NaviBeat Now Playing full-screen on iPhone 15 Pro.
+NaviBeat Now Playing full-screen on iPhone.

-NaviBeat Now Playing on Apple Watch Ultra with cover art and transport.
+NaviBeat Now Playing on Apple Watch.

 One purchase.
 Every screen.
 Forever.